 Food service for students who need it will be continued and plans are in discussion for the provision of services for special education students during the shut-down.
 Suggested topics for the board retreat were discussed, including equity issues, budget adjustments, the effectiveness of the system as a whole, and quality indicators.
 A brief discussion was held on the legislative report on the impacts of poverty and other weighting factors for funding formulas.
 Those formulas will likely not be put into place until after the new special education block grant formula has been implemented.
 The board retreat is scheduled for May 28.

 From March 23 to April 6, learning activities will be focused on maintaining academic skills.
 If school closures extend beyond this time, teachers are designing more specific remote learning activities.
 Materials for this first stage of remote activities and Chromebooks were distributed on March 23 by CCS.
-Directions for CVU students are available on its WEB site.
+Directions for CVU students are available on its website.
 Both plans include daily check-ins with teachers.
-Those with questions can email Stephanie Sumner at [email protected] or Jen Roth at [email protected].
+Those with questions can email Stephanie Sumner or Jen Roth.

 Child care will be available for essential personnel if both parents are eligible.
 Parents can gain access to this system through this website.
 The school district has asked for stories or photos of positive efforts in the community to respond to this challenging time.